rocanale/climl/README.md

 transforming them into a standalone applications is not clear.

-This repo contains an example of a callable machine learning python module that can be installed or shipped into containers.
+This repo contains an example of a callable machine learning python module that can be executed from the command line.

-# Make it run
+## Make it run

 * Clone the repo
 * Install the package `pip install .`

-* Generate some sample data `climl sample-data > iris.csv`
+* Generate some sample data `climl datagen > iris.csv`
 * Train the model `climl train iris.csv model.pkl`

-* Generate inference data `climl sample-data --only-inference > iris2.csv`
+* Generate inference data `climl datagen --only-inference > iris2.csv`
 * Do inference `climl predict model.pkl iris2.csv`

+## Make it run with pipes

+The idea of this packages is to showcase machine learning pipelines using the command line

+`climl datagen | climl train > model.pkl`

+Or even more ambitious using file descriptors, wich will allow you to execute everythin in one line

+`climl predict <(climl datagen | climl train) <(climl datagen --only-inference)`

 ## Planned Improvements

 - Include tests
-- Allow input from stdin
 - Add CI/CD
 - Generate a Dockerfile